google/exposure-notifications-server/docs/server_functional_requirements.md

   data to calculate the HMAC over is defined as part of the [verification protocol](design/verification_protocol.md).
 This field is base64 encoded.
+* `symptomOnsetInterval`
+  * Type: int (int32)
+  * Description:  An interval number that aligns with the symptom onset date.
+    * Uses the same interval system as TEK timing.
+    * Will be rounded down to the start of the UTC day provided.
+    * Will be used to calculate the days +/- symptom onset for provided keys.
+    * MUST be no more than 14 days ago.
+    * Does not have to be within range of any of the provided keys (i.e. future key uploads)
+* `revisionToken`
+  * Type: string
+  * Description: An opaque string that must be passed intact on additional publish requests from the same device, where the same TEKs may be published again.
 * `padding`
   * Type: String
   * Constraints: